Crisis and Resilience Fund

 The fund will run from 1 April 2026 to 31 March 2029.
 Reading Borough Council has been allocated £2.3 million for the first year, from 1 April 2026 to 31 March 2027.

-Once launched, the Crisis and Resilience Fund will include two types of application based financial support:
+The Crisis and Resilience Fund includes two types of application based financial support:

 Support will be discretionary and based on your individual circumstances.